xabbuh/PandaBundle/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/edbe503c-eb0f-4a13-a049-34b869b30fde/mini.png)](https://insight.sensiolabs.com/projects/edbe503c-eb0f-4a13-a049-34b869b30fde)

-The XabbuhPandaBundle eases integration of the Panda encoding service into Symfony 2.
-It sits on top a [PHP client implementation] (https://github.com/xabbuh/panda-client) for Panda's REST API.
+The XabbuhPandaBundle eases integration of the Panda encoding service into Symfony.
+It sits on top of a [PHP client implementation](https://github.com/xabbuh/panda-client) for Panda's REST API.

 Features included are: